-DIFC: Proposed updates to data transfer guidance materials
+DIFC: Proposed updates to data transfer guidance materials - part one

 In light of the global developments around data protection, specifically on the cross-border transfer of data, the Dubai International Financial Centre ('DIFC') seeks to provide enhanced tools to equip businesses and ensure compliance with both the DIFC, as well as international standards.
 Being a global business hub, the DIFC is home to international players that undertake both an inward and outward data flow, these businesses being at the crossroads of multiple jurisdictions when it comes to data compliance.